banglanlp/bnlp-resources/punctuation_restoration/README.md

 ## Licensing

+The newspapers articles is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
-The dataset is released under *MIT License*.
+The manual, automatic transcription and data splits are released under *MIT License*.

 ## Citation